 What Authorization/Credentials do you have for performing Wedding Ceremonies?

 In the state of California, a Wedding Officiant is someone who is ordained by an approved organization and therefore authorized by the state to formally conduct officially recognized wedding ceremonies and to certify the marriage license.
-I am Ordained and Certified by the Universal Life Church.
+I am Ordained and Certified by the Universal Life Church and American Marriage Ministries.

 Do you do Religious or non-Religious wedding ceremonies?

-As an Interfaith minister I do both.
-The Universal Life church does not espouse any particular dogma other than their motto, “We are all children of the same universe”.
+As an Interfaith minister, I do both.
 My own personal view is that all paths lead to the same place.
 I have done Catholic, Protestant, Jewish, and Atheist wedding ceremonies.
-I will work with you find the right spiritual content based on your backgrounds and beliefs.
+I will work with you to find the right spiritual content based on your background and beliefs.

 How far are you willing to travel?

-My standard fee includes travel within a sixty-mile radius of Brentwood CA 94513.
+My standard fee includes travel within a one-hour radius of Brentwood CA 94513.
+If the venue is farther away than that, I would have to add to the fee for travel time and possible overnight accommodation.
 If you want me to perform your ceremony in the Caribbean or Hawaii that would be great.
-Of course I will need a plane ticket and will have to adjust the fee.
-I also have to be sure that the local jurisdiction will recognize my credentials.
+Of course, I will need a plane ticket and will have to adjust the fee.
+I would also have to be sure that the local jurisdiction will recognize my credentials.

 What is your payment schedule?

-I ask for an $100 retainer deposit to reserve and guarantee your date, with the balance due on the day of the ceremony.
-We accept Cash, Check, Bank Cards and PayPal.
+I ask for a retainer deposit to reserve and guarantee your date, with the balance due one week before the day of the ceremony.
+We accept most major Bank Cards.